matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     }
     ```

-    Children where `present` is not present or is not set to `true` are ignored.
+    Children where `via` is not present are ignored.

     The `order` key is a string which is used to provide a default ordering of
     siblings in the room list.
 (Rooms are sorted based on a lexicographic